-What are the odds that even the quality leads you've generated are going to convert?
-This is precisely why you must have a lead nurturing strategy in place.
-This would ensure you don’t become complacent and keep putting in efforts to build a healthy relationship with your seemingly ‘interested' leads.
+What are the odds that even the quality leads you’ve generated are going to convert?
+This is precisely why you must have lead nurturing tips in place.
+This would ensure you don’t become complacent and keep putting in efforts to build a healthy relationship with your seemingly ‘interested’ leads.
 A Forrester research shows that companies who excel at lead nurturing generate 50% more sales at a 33% lower cost.
 Moreover, these marketers see a 20% increase in sales opportunities versus non-nurtured leads.

-Unfortunately, despite knowing that nurtured leads make 47% larger purchases than non-nurtured leads, marketers still overlook the need to setup a proper lead nurturing process.
+Unfortunately, despite knowing that nurtured leads make 47% larger purchases than non-nurtured leads, marketers still overlook the need to set up a proper lead nurturing process.
 Perhaps, the search trend will make you believe that what we are saying is not fluff.

 Bizarre, right?
 Wondering why you didn’t think about this earlier?
 Well, you can still make it right.

 Introspect.
 Are you nurturing leads in your funnel or are they on their own?
 If you aren’t then here’s a little something to startle you: 30-50% of your leads are not ready to buy.
 This means, you may have your funnel full of leads (yay for this achievement!) but unless you nurture them, your funnel will be empty even before you realize it.

 How is that for all your hard work?